As many of you know, I foster and adopt senior and special needs dogs so I’ve learned a thing (or more!) about keeping

 Visiting the vet

 I have had some wonderful vets over the years, and I’ve had the misfortune of meeting others who did not deserve the title.
 I am extremely fussy about the vet I choose, always have been, and even more so after several unfortunate and two deadly experiences.
-My current vet is a rock star whom I trust completely, and I don’t think Red would still be here if not for him.
+My current vet is a rock star whom I trust completely, and I don’t think Red would have lived as long as she did if not for him.
 At one point I was also taking her to a holistic vet for acupuncture treatments, and supplements/herbal remedies that replaced drugs when possible.

 Because a small thing can become a big thing very quickly, particularly in old dogs, I went to the vet at the slightest change.
-I know Red extremely well so anything out of the ordinary, no matter how minor it may seem, merits a phone call for an appointment.
+I knew Red extremely well so anything out of the ordinary, no matter how minor it seemed, merited a phone call for an appointment.
 The thing is – I was never wrong when I suspected a problem.

 This to me is the most complicated topic of all.
 There is so much conflicting information, how do you know who or what to trust?
 Many vets believe in prescription diets, while others see no nutritional value.
 Raw food?
 Dehydrated?
 Freeze dried?
 Wet?
 Dry?
 Wheat free?
 Added omega 3s?
 Senior dog food because my dog is a senior?
 Yikes!!

 For many years Red was on a prescription diet, first for her heart than her kidneys.
 My vet believes very strongly in the science behind them, and in their efficacy.
-To be honest, I too have seen first hand how much they have helped Red.
-Of course my holistic vet was not impressed and created a recipe for a home cooked whole foods diet, tailor made for her.
-Her meal consists of boiled chicken, cooked broccoli, brown rice, quinoa, raw apple, raw carrot and olive oil.
-I will say since she’s been on it she hasn’t had any diarrhea or eating issues.
+To be honest, I too saw first hand how much they helped Red.